hephy-dd/comet-pqc/README.md

 In _Edit_ &rarr; _Preferences_ &rarr; _Resources_ update resource
-names to `TCPIP::localhost::1100x::SOCKET` to match the local emulation sockets.
-Start every emulator in a separate shell and termiante by using `Ctrl+C`.
+names to `TCPIP::localhost::1100x::SOCKET` to match the local emulation sockets and set read/write termination to `\r\n`.
+Run every emulator in a separate shell and termiante by using `Ctrl+C`.

 ```bash
 python -m comet.emulator.keithley.k707 -p 11001